School Improvement

 Targeted Support and Improvement (TSI), and Additional Targeted Support and Improvement (ATSI)

-Districts with a TSI/ATSI designated school are required to submit to SD DOE a district-approved action plan based on a needs analysis.
+Districts with a TSI/ATSI designated school are required to submit to DOE a district-approved action plan based on a needs analysis.

 School Success Launch